yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 - Lay down a concrete timeline with your architect for deliverables and the payouts.
 Some architects will ask for a percentage of the construction cost (3-5%).
 Others will work for flat fees.

 - A contract is important.
-We have seen and had many many cases of architects just vanishing or taking a whole year to send plans over.
+We have seen and had many, many cases of architects just vanishing or taking a whole year to send plans over.
 At which point the build just gets stuck in limbo.

 - Read up on the relevant provincial council requirements for your area.
 Note that different authorities have different requirements.
 Read the [UDA approval process](https://www.uda.gov.lk/approval-process.html).
 The architect is responsible for ensuring the design adheres to planning regulations and for preparing the necessary clearances, survey plans, and deeds - but you should at least know what documents are required.
 If the processes for your area don't exist on the internet or are hard to find, just go to the provincial council and ask nicely.
 They will explain things to you and will hand over copies of forms and the whole nine yards.
 It will take a day out of your life, but it will save you many days of pain to come.